 V for Video

 Feeling adventurous?
 Want to send a Christmas card that friends and family will certainly remember?
 Then send a video Christmas card courtesy of jibjab.com with the facial image of yourself and/or your family superimposed onto a cartoon character dancing around to some great Christmas tunes.
-Video cards are very much in vogue.
-In 2013, more than 11 million people watched a video card on YouTube posted by an American family in North Carolina.
-You can send this kind of card via Facebook, Instagram and all manner of other social media outlets.
+Video cards are a fun addition to the paper variety and you can send them via Facebook, Instagram and all manner of other social media outlets.

 How about a message from Santa himself?
 Go to portablenorthpole.com to create a free and personalised video message from the man in red to be emailed to someone special.
 A thoughtful and magical festive surprise indeed.